Guidelines for Residential Evictions

 If the tenant still has not moved the following will occur:

 On the date of the removal the landlord and a minimum of three other persons provided by the landlord will meet with the deputy at the property in question.
-The landlord and his associates are to move all of the tenant’s personal furniture and household items to public property as directed by the deputy and the Code of the State of Iowa.
+The landlord and his associates are to move all of the tenant’s personal furniture and household items to public right of way as directed by the deputy and the Code of the State of Iowa.
 The landlord should bring boxes and trash bags to ease in the removal of the tenant’s belongings to the curb.
 Tools used to disassemble large items and an appliance dolly maybe needed.
 The landlord must use reasonable care when transferring personal possessions to the public property.
-If this occurs during inclement weather the landlord must provide a plastic cover for the items.
+If inclement weather occurs immediately prior to the execution of the removal, the removal will be cancelled.
+If inclement weather occurs during the removal, the removal will continue and the landlord must provide a plastic cover for the items.

 If the deputy arrives and the tenant will not leave the property, he/she will be advised that failure to do so will result in being arrested for trespassing and the removal of their personal possessions will proceed as described above.

-Failure of the landlord to provide adequate help and/or equipment for the removal of the tenant’s personal belongings will result in the deputy postponing the Writ of Removal until the landlord acquires enough persons to remove the tenant’s belongings in a timely manner.
+Failure of the landlord to provide adequate help and/or equipment for the removal of the tenant’s personal belongings will result in the deputy postponing the Writ of Removal for three days with the possibility of cancelling the removal entirely.

-A landlord or his agent should not change the locks on any rental property until either the tenant has removed all property or the Writ of Removal has been executed.
+A landlord or his agent should not change the locks on any rental property until either the tenant has surrendered the keys or the writ of removal has executed.